Ore-AruwajiOluwarogbayimika/Cyclistic-Bike-share-Case-study/README.md

 3. Since casual riders ride more on weekends, a weekend promo attached to annual memberships can attract more casual riders and in turn increase the number of annual Cyclistic members.

-**The provided data and analysis is sufficient to produce more indepth findings towards accomplishing the business task**
+**The provided data and analysis is sufficient to produce more indepth findings towards accomplishing the business task.**